JasonLocklin/Dissertation/SA/Methods.md

 three computer tasks were programmed using Python and Psychopy [@Peirce2007].

-After eye-tracker calibration, the touchscreen was calibrated sing the manufacturer's calibration task, during which targets appeared at various points on the screen and the participant was instructed to point to them as they appeared.
+After eye-tracker calibration, the touchscreen was calibrated using the manufacturer's calibration task, during which targets appeared at various points on the screen and the participant was instructed to point to them as they appeared.
 The landmark and line bisection tasks were performed first, to measure baseline performance, and then up to four blocks of the three tasks (saccadic adaptation, bisection, and landmark), each beginning with saccadic adaptation, were performed (10 participants opted to end the experiment after 3 blocks due to time constraints).
 The order that the landmark and line-bisection tasks were presented was randomized from one participant to the next, but remained consistent from block to block.

 #### Landmark and Line Bisection Tasks